repeatedly/fluent-plugin-multi-format-parser/README.md

 ### Adding format identity field

 Sometimes it may be useful to know which pattern was used.
-Since filter does not retagging, there is an option to add a format name field and/or index field.
+Since pareser usage may not support retagging, there is an option to add a format name field and/or index field.

 Example: